 - The first is double-blind and placebo-controlled, but focuses only on people who claim to be sensitive to MSG and, more importantly, only shows that the MSG group got more symptoms than the non-MSG group.
-This study illustrates that MSG could cause symptoms in those sensitive to it, but says zero about its safety (I get headaches from tyramines; that doesn’t make them unsafe for other people).
+This study illustrates that MSG could cause symptoms in those sensitive to it, but says zero about its safety (I get headaches from tyramine; that doesn’t make it unsafe for other people).

 - The second injected large amounts of MSG into mice to ill effect.
 Again, the injection problem and the high-dosage problem.